 A small electrical fire inside the overhang of the marquee damaged part of a wooden support beam inside the structure.
 The accent neon on the marquee overhang has been dark since the fire.
-The cause of the fire was determined to be a combination of 1940s vintage electrical wiring and water from a leak in the marquee roof.
+The cause of the fire was determined to be a combination of 1940s vintage electrical wiring.
 Prior to the fire, there had been ongoing electrical problems with the marquee lighting, requiring sections of the marquee to remain shut off at various times until repairs could be completed.
 A replacement of the damaged wooden support beams and all the marquee junction boxes is needed, at minimum.
 The only access inside the marquee overhang is via a small panel on the underside, so an evaluation of the entirety of the support beams and electrical wiring would require cutting additional access points.

 2016 – Maintenance work